 At the age of eighty two, I can see myself, finalizing module 692345 of my great disjointed, uncoordinated monster masterpiece - which only I can fathom being anything else than a jumble of random expressions, of murky undocumented features.
 More than that, I can see myself having spent my entire life at my machine in a cave, separated from the rest of life.
 There would be advantages to this scenario, and from a purely research point of view it would be an ideal way to build up my knowledge base to its natural peak.
-Of course, what would be the point of that if I have created no workable examples in any form with which to impart my knowledge to others?
+Of course, what would be the point of that if I have created no workable examples in any form by which to impart my knowledge to others?

-Besides, I am not just a typist's hands with a brain to control them, and I do have some ambitions beyond the mere was why I was so bummed out by the weather, beyond the basic drives of human emotions and the desire for the warmth of the sun.
+Besides, I am not just a typist's hands with a brain to control them, and I do have some ambitions beyond the mere algorithmic.
+That was why I was so bummed out by the weather, beyond the basic drives of human emotions and the desire for the warmth of the sun.
 There are other things I spend my life doing, in any number of environs, and that was why I had to adhere to schedules - to allocate my time rationally and so allow me to build upon all of my areas of interest bit by bit.
 Truth be told, I should be glad that I had this challenge ahead of me to distract myself from the thoughts I might otherwise be having.
 My activities are not entirely committed due to dedication to my craft, but also, I suppose, a simple exercise in keeping myself busy.
 All to avoid those sort of thoughts.

 What about my life is so terrible, you may ask?
 Yes, you may.
 Well, I do have my problems, money is a big one, decaying infrastructure is another, but I am more referring here to a lack.
 Still, is it rarely productive to ponder upon intangibles, but what of the non-existent?
 No, after all, I had work to do.
 Work was there to make me not ponder the intangibles, since I should not ponder those intangibles due to having work to do.
 And so on, and so on - and thus I keep my mind fed, sedate and friendly to my greater aims.
 I had by then gotten my computer fully up and running, and was ready to load up both my IDE (integrated development environment to the uninitiated) in one workspace and the foreign code files in my text editor on another.

 The process after that was simple, at least at first: copy from one workspace into the IDE and try and run it.
-Of course, it will scream at me quite a few times before that code file launches, but one had to start tidying the pile to start with.
+Of course, it will scream at me quite a few times before that code file launches, but one had to start tidying the pile to begin with.
 Another problem was retying all these disparate class files together into a complete whole, which will also give me trouble with regards to what is a syntax incongruity and which is it calling a sub or something that I have not ported over yet.
 Who knows, I might get through all of the files and it still will not load.
 There is nothing more irritating than that, at least nothing besides the results of the thoughts I am still avoiding.

 There are some tricks that one learns to deal with the strain, repetitive or otherwise, that the most difficult programming challenges may offer one up.
-The first if purely and straightly chemical.
+The first is purely and straightly chemical.
 This varies among programmers, some liking cola, coffee, tea or some bizarre form of direct caffeine and sugar injection.
 My chosen poison is powdered iced tea, in just the right concentration, in my small metal rimmed plastic drinking bottle.
 Get yourself on a sugar rush and you can get quite a bit down, and when you crash, well, there is always another jolt - or perhaps it is time to simply let your brain rest, or time to start testing the beast.